128technology/docs/docs/concepts_appid.md

 Generally, when configuring a `service` on a 128T router, administrators use the `address` field to identify the IP address(es)/CIDR block(s) that the 128T should use to match to inbound traffic.
 However, the `address` field will also accept hostnames, such as `www.128technology.com`.
 When a service uses a hostname in the `address` field, it is referred to as a *DNS-based service*.

 For every DNS-based service, the 128T will use its local DNS to resolve the hostnames; for every IP address that is returned the 128T will treat that as though it were configured in the `address` field, and install FIB entries accordingly.
+It will also refresh these FIB entries based on the time-to-live (TTL) returned by the DNS server.
 Here is a sample configuration for reference:

 ```
 admin@labsystem1.fiedler# show config running authority service interchange